David Malet Armstrong: Laws of nature

 Armstrong's theory of universals gives him the basis for an understanding of laws of nature as being relations between universals, a non-Humean account of laws of nature proposed independently by Armstrong, Michael Tooley, and Fred Dretske.
 This account posits that the relations between universals are truthmakers for the statements about physical laws, and it is realist as it accepts that laws of nature are a feature of the world rather than just a way we talk about the world.
 Armstrong identifies the laws as holding between universals rather than particulars as an account of laws involving just particulars rather than universals would not adequately explain how laws of nature operate in the case of counterfactuals.

 To illustrate the theory, Stephen Mumford gives the example of all ravens are black.
 Under the theory of Armstrong, Tooley and Dretske, there is a relation of necessity between the universals ravenhood and blackness, rather than there being a relationship with every single raven.
 This allows the explanation of laws of nature that have not been instantiated.
 Mumford cites the frequently-used example of the moa bird: "It is supposed that every bird of this now-extinct species died at a young age, though not because of anything in its genetic makeup.
 Rather, it died mainly because of some virus that just happened to sweep through the population.
 One bird could have escaped the virus only to be eaten by a predator on the day before its fiftieth birthday."
 Under the theory of Armstrong, Tooley and Dretske, such a coincidence would not be a law of nature.

 Dispositions

-Armstrong rejects dispositionalism, the idea that dispositional properties (or powers as they are sometimes referred to) are ontologically significant and have an important role in explaining laws of nature.
+Armstrong rejects metaphysical dispositionalism, the idea that dispositional properties (or powers as they are sometimes referred to) are ontologically significant and have an important role in explaining laws of nature.
 Armstrong believes that the challenge that dispositionalism presents for his account of laws of nature is not in the case of manifested dispositions (say, a glass dropping on the ground and breaking) but unmanifested dispositions (the fact that counter factually if one were to drop the glass on the ground, it would break).
 Armstrong simply states that the disposition is simply in the nature of the instantiated properties of the thing which is supposed to have the disposition.